Shop Renovations: The Dos and Don’ts

 If you own the premises, pay extra attention to the property value and renovate in accordance with that.
 Don’t over-capitalise; you can’t be spending any money that you won’t be able to recoup later if you should decide to sell.

-DON’T prioritize style over functionality.
+DON’T prioritise style over functionality.

 Admittedly, it’s very easy to get carried away by all the latest trends, designs, and products on the market.
 Chances are, many things have changed since your shop first opened for business.